In addition to the frequently asked questions outlined below, several departments have compiled their own:

 What is the deadline for completing COVID-19 training?

-If you are returning to campus between June 15, 2020, and June 22, 2020, the deadline is June 22.
-Anyone returning after June 22 must complete the training within seven days of their return.
+Employees returning to campus anytime after June 22 must complete the training within seven days of their return.

 If you do not plan to return to campus until fall, you must complete COVID-19 training by the end of the summer.